Artist

 promotional album in 1976.

-Keyboardist Pinto has collaborated
+Gianfranco Pinto has collaborated

-with many italian and international artists (Patty Pravo, Roberto Vecchioni,
+with many Italian and international artists (Patty Pravo, Roberto Vecchioni,

 Adriano Pappalardo, Riccardo Fogli, Gianna Nannini, Brian Auger), and in the late 90's with the